 Stanford V

-Stanford V (usually spoken as ''Stanford Five''), is a chemotherapy regimen (with accompanying Radiation therapy) intended as a first-line treatment for Hodgkin lymphoma.
+Stanford V (usually spoken as ''Stanford Five''), is a chemotherapy regimen (with accompanying radiation therapy) intended as a first-line treatment for Hodgkin lymphoma.
 The regimen was developed in 1988, with the objective of maintaining a high remission rate while reducing the incidence of acute and long term toxicity, pulmonary damage, and sterility observed in alternative treatment regimens such as ABVD.
-The chemical agents used are: * A mustard derivative such as cyclophosphamide, chlormethine or ifosfamide * Doxorubicin, an anti-tumor antibiotic * Vinblastine, an alkaloid cell toxin * Vincristine, another alkaloid cell toxin * Bleomycin, another anti-tumor antibiotic * Etoposide, a DNA toxin * Prednisone, a corticosteroid
+The chemical agents used are: * A mustard derivative such as cyclophosphamide, chlormethine or ifosfamide * Doxorubicin, an anti-tumor antibiotic * Vinblastine, an alkaloid cell toxin * Vincristine, another alkaloid cell toxin * Bleomycin, another anti-tumor antibiotic * Etoposide, a DNA toxin * Prednisone, a corticosteroid Provided by Wikipedia

-Showing 1 - 1 results of 1 for search 'Stanford V', query time: 0.03s Refine Results
+Showing 1 - 1 results of 1 for search 'Stanford V', query time: 0.23s Refine Results

 1. 1